mhostetter/galois/docs/performance/benchmarks.rst

 Install dependencies
 --------------------

 First, `pytest` and `pytest-benchmark` must be installed on your system.
-Easily install them by installing the development dependencies.
+Easily install them by installing the testing dependencies.

 .. code-block:: console

-   $ python3 -m pip install -r requirements-dev.txt
+   $ python3 -m pip install -r requirements-test.txt

 Create a benchmark
 ------------------